Qballjos/portainer_templates/README.md

 ### Prerequisites

-1. A Server running OMV (Not 100% required but folders will be created in /srv/dev-disk-by-label-media if not installed)
+1. A Server running OMV with a drive labeled media (Not 100% required but folders will be created in /srv/dev-disk-by-label-media if not installed)
 2. The following folders:
   * Files (required)
   * Downloads